Cobalt is the second KeSa fabric colourway developed for the Upholstered Easy Armchair model.

 A specially designed cushion is optionally available for each chair model in the KeSa Collection.
 The cushion is designed keeping in mind the ergonomics of the Easy Armchair and is called the 'Manju' cushion.

 Each fabric colourway in the KeSa collection is complimented by a specific hand-stained wood finish, developed by Phantom Hands.
-The wood finish for the Cobalt is called Burnt Cobalt-Coir and has a distinct bluish tinge.
+The wood finish paired with the Cobalt colourway is called Burnt Cobalt-Coir and has a distinct bluish tinge.
 Burnt Cobalt Coir finish is made by hand burnishing the wood, applying a combination of stains in controlled proportions, and finally removing the sheen by using steel wool.

 H 30.8 78.0 / D 33.1 84.0 / W 27.8 70.5